tejas1904/PT-Motion/README.md

 4. thorugh Mathematical Modelling the goals and healing factor is obtained

 ##technology behing it
--pt motion is not a dumb rule engine based application -the goals calculated for the patient is dynamic
+- pt motion is not a dumb rule engine based application
+- the goals calculated for the patient is dynamic
--we have implemented method of least squares and other mathematical modelling techiniques to do this -bases on the previous sessions the patient used the app the goals are changed
+- we have implemented method of least squares and other mathematical modelling techiniques to do this
+- bases on the previous sessions the patient used the app the goals are changed